travisseymour/EPICpy/ReadMe.md

 **What's New**

 **EPICpy** is a cross-platform Python-based interface to EPIClib that allows programming task devices and perceptual encoders in the Python programming language.
-However, EPIClib itself is still coded in C++.
+However, EPIClib itself is still coded in C++ that is compiled into a Python library using Pybind11.

 `This repository contains the source code for EPICpy.`